elastic/app-search-firestore-extension/CONTRIBUTING.md

 This is most useful for demoing and stepping through the CLI install experience as an actual user would.
 It's a bit harder to use when you're developing the project as you have to push the changes to the extension every time you make them.

-If you don't have a "pokemon" project in your cloud Firebase yet, you would need to log into Firebase cloud and create one with the name and id "pokemon".
+If you don't have a "nationalparks" project in your cloud Firebase yet, you would need to log into Firebase cloud and create one with the name and id "nationalparks".

-Note that you can install this extension to ANY project you have in the cloud, not just the pokemon project that this emulated environment uses.
+Note that you can install this extension to ANY project you have in the cloud, not just the nationalparks project that this emulated environment uses.
 Just specify a "--project" id in the CLI.

 Ex.